ODSellar/.dotfiles/README.md

 ## Usage

 A function is setup in `fish` for `dotfiles`, this lets you use `dotfiles` as you would `git` for the `.dotfiles` bare repo.

+There is a list of installed packages `pkglist.txt`, check over the packages then run `pacman -S --needed - < pkglist.txt`